Chris Bell (politician): Mayoral campaign (2015)

 Bell ran for Houston Mayor in 2015 but finished fifth during the general elections.
 Bell then endorsed Bill King, raising eyebrows.
 Bell had received only 7 percent of the general vote, concentrated in the district C precincts.
 It was not dispersed throughout the entire city.

 Senate campaign (2020)

 Bell ran for Senate in Texas in the 2020 election.
 He lost the March 2020 Democratic primary, coming in sixth place with 8.5% of the vote and failing to advance to the runoff.
 Bell finished behind former congressional candidate M.J.
 Hegar, State Senator Royce West, labor organizer Cristina Tzintzún Ramirez, businesswoman Annie "Mamá" Garcia, and Houston City Councilor Amanda Edwards.

+Second gubernatorial campaign

+Bell announced a campaign for Governor of Texas in the 2026 election on November 11, 2025.
+He came in second in the Democratic primary.

 Issues and positions

 Abortion

 Bell voted no on banning partial birth abortion except to save the mother's life.

 Immigration

 Bell supports the use of United States National Guard troops along the U.S.-Mexico border, "as long as we are very careful not to turn the border into a militarized zone."
-He also supports the McCain-Kennedy bill that would provide a so-called "pathway" to citizenship for millions of illegal immigrants already in the country, provided they had jobs, learned English, paid fines and met certain other requirements.
+He also supports the McCain-Kennedy bill that would provide a "pathway" to citizenship for millions of illegal immigrants already in the country, provided they had jobs, learned English, paid fines and met certain other requirements.
 "I don't want to see anybody cutting in line, but I do think that people should be able to earn their citizenship if they're productive and law-abiding citizens."